Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Exotic hadrons in decay

-The $J/\psi~\phi$ invariant mass distribution for two $X$ resonances can be seen in Fig. \ref{fig:J/psiPhi-X(4140)X(4160)}, where we can see a narrow $X(4140)$ peak at $4132~{\rm MeV}$ and a rather wide $X(4160)$ peak.
+The $J/\psi~\phi$ invariant mass distribution for two $X$ model is displayed in Fig. \ref{fig:J/psiPhi-X(4140)X(4160)}, where we can see a narrow $X(4140)$ peak at $4132~{\rm MeV}$ and a rather wide $X(4160)$ peak.
 Note that the $X(4160)$ also produces a cusp around $4224~{\rm MeV}$, which corresponds to the $D^*_s\bar{D}^*_s$ threshold.
-As it is mentioned in Ref. \cite{Magas:2020zuo}, if this cusp is experimentally detected it would strongly suggest a molecular interpretation of $X(4160)$, as well as the existence of a narrow $X(4140)$ and a wide $X(4160)$ resonance in this energy region.
+As it is mentioned in Ref. \cite{Magas:2020zuo,Wang:2017mrt}, if this cusp is experimentally detected it would strongly suggest a molecular interpretation of $X(4160)$, as well as the existence of a narrow $X(4140)$ and a wide $X(4160)$ resonance in this energy region.

-For the results presented in Fig. \ref{fig:J/psiPhi-X(4140)X(4160)} the parameter $\beta$, Eq. \ref{eq:Mbeta}, is taken as $\beta=\beta_0/2.6$, where $\beta_0$ is the value taken in Ref. \cite{Wang:2017mrt}.
-We would also like to analyse the sensibility of the obtained distribution with respect to the parameter $\beta$ and, for this purpose, we generated similar spectra for different values of $\beta$ and present these in Fig. \ref{fig:J/psiPhi-beta}.
-As it can be expected from eq. (\ref{eq:Mbeta}), changing the values of $\beta$ mainly affects the height of the $X(4140)$ peak.
+For the results presented in Fig. \ref{fig:J/psiPhi-X(4140)X(4160)} the parameter $\beta$ of Eq.~(\ref{eq:Mbeta}) is taken as $\beta=\beta_0/2.6$, where $\beta_0$ is the value employed in Ref. \cite{Wang:2017mrt}.
+We would also like to analyze the sensibility of the obtained distribution with respect to the parameter $\beta$ and, for this purpose, we generated similar spectra for different values of $\beta$ and present these in Fig. \ref{fig:J/psiPhi-beta}.
+As it can be expected from Eq.~(\ref{eq:Mbeta}), changing the values of $\beta$ mainly affects the height of the $X(4140)$ peak.